reasonml/reasonml.github.io/docs/external.md

 `external`, or "FFI" (foreign function interface), or simply "interop" (for "interoperability") is how Reason communicates with other languages, like C or JavaScript.

-Imagine writing a let binding, but with its body omitted and its type mandatorily written down:
+Imagine writing a let binding, but with its body omitted and its (mandatory) type written down:

 ```reason
 external myCFunction : int => string = "theCFunction";